Interactional linguistics: Emergent grammar and West Coast functional grammar

-Different approaches
+Relations to linguistic theories

-Interactional linguistics has developed in linguistic discourse analysis and conversation analysis, and is used to investigate the relationship between grammatical structure and real-time interaction and language use.
+Interactional linguistics has connections to various linguistic approaches, such as discourse analysis and conversation analysis, and is used to investigate the relationship between grammatical structure and real-time interaction and language use.
 Further, the topic of normativity in a discourse or a social norm both contribute to how a conversation functions.
-There is a common ground that both parties in a conversation use in order to determine how to both continue a conversation and what sort of social syntax to use.
-For example, if two workers were speaking together, the interaction between them would be different, more informal, compared to how a worker and their boss might interact in a more formal manner.
+Interactional linguists contrast their perspectives with that of "traditional structuralist descriptions".

-Scholars in interactional linguistics draw from functional linguistics, conversation analysis, and linguistic anthropology in order to describe "the way in which language figures in everyday interaction and cognition" and Interactional Linguistics may be considered an usage-based approach to language.
+Scholars in interactional linguistics draw from functional linguistics, conversation analysis, and linguistic anthropology in order to describe "the way in which language figures in everyday interaction and cognition" and Interactional Linguistics may be considered a usage-based approach to language.
 Studies in interactional linguistics view linguistic forms, including syntactic and prosodic structures, as greatly affected by interactions among participants in speech, signing, or other language use.
 The field contrasts with dominant approaches to linguistics during the twentieth century, which tended to focus either on the form of language per se, or on theories of individual language user's linguistic competence.
 Various scholars have or are attempting to write grammar books from an interactional linguistic perspective, for languages such as Alto Perené and Danish (See Samtalegrammatik.dk).

+Interactional linguistics can also be considered compatible with construction grammar and cognitive grammar.
+Wolfgang Imo has coined the term Interactional Construction Grammar on the recognition of similarities between construction grammar and interactional linguistics.
+Interactional linguistics does not subscribe to the strict separation of competence and performance of generative grammar.
+Methodically, it takes what would be considered "performance" as the empirical starting point.